City of Busselton

 The City of Busselton is a local government area in the South West region of Western Australia, approximately 230 km south of Perth, the state capital.
 The city covers an area of 1455 km2 and had a population of 40,640 as at the 2021 Census.
 It contains two large towns, Busselton and Dunsborough, and a number of smaller towns.
 The city office is located on Southern Drive, Busselton.

 History

 The City of Busselton was established as the Busselton Road District on 11 May 1951 with the amalgamation of the Municipality of Busselton, governing the area of Busselton bounded by West Street and Ford Road, and the Sussex Road District, governing the remaining area.
 Both bodies had been established in 1871.

 The road district was declared a shire and became the Shire of Busselton with effect from 1 July 1961 following the passage of the Local Government Act 1960, which reformed all remaining road districts into shires.

 In 2007 it abolished its system of wards for electing councillors.
 On 21 January 2012 the Shire of Busselton gained city status and became the City of Busselton.

 The City of Busselton and neighbouring Capel are among the state's fastest growing areas.

+Indigenous people

+The City of Busselton is located on the traditional land of the Wardandi (also spelled Wadandi) people of the Noongar nation.